HOW WE WORK

 OUR FUNDRAISING MANIFESTO

 The word Manifesto is derived from the Italian word manifesto, itself derived from the Latin manifestum, meaning clear or conspicuous.
 To perceive something by the senses.
-In this NEW Fundraising Manifesto we seek to make our approach clear, and tie it closely to a value system that seeks to remove the problematic power structure of traditional philanthropy.
-Sharing your wealth with our work is a partnership.
-Distributing our wealth through our programs and our people is also a partnership.
+Our Fundraising Manifesto seeks to make our approach and its connection to our values clear.
+Investing your wealth in our work is a partnership.
+Distributing our wealth through programs and people is also a partnership.
+Together, we can transform the problematic power structure of traditional philanthropy.

 WE SHARE POWER WHEN SHARING WEALTH